Musk Vs. Bezos Vs. Branson: Who's Winning The Space Tourism Race? (NASDAQ:AMZN)(NASDAQ:TSLA)

 Bezos Sends Amazon Dollars To Space

-According to Forbes, Bezos is the world’s richest person.
+Bezos is the world’s richest person, according to Forbes.
 Bezos is the founder of Amazon.com, Inc. (NASDAQ: AMZN) and owns The Washington Post.

 He founded Blue Origin, LLC in 2000, a privately funded aerospace manufacturer and suborbital spaceflight services company headquartered in Kent, Washington.